Slyracoon23/hugo-academia-blog/content/home/experience.md

   location = "Boulder, CO"
   date_start = "2018-08-01"
   date_end = ""
-  description = """ Emphasizes knowledge and awareness of computing at all levels, from circuits and computer architecture through operating systems and programming languages to large application systems """
+  description = """ Emphasis on knowledge and awareness of computing at all levels, from circuits and computer architecture to operating systems and programming languages to large application systems. """

 +++